If you want a secure, guaranteed income for your retirement, an annuity might be the way forward.

 How does a fixed-term annuity work?

 As with all retirement income products, you can take up to 25% of your fund as a tax-free lump sum.
-The amount you have remaining is known as your ‘purchase fund’ and is used to set up your annuity.
+The remaining amount is your ‘purchase fund’ and is used to set up your annuity.

 When purchasing a fixed-term annuity, you choose how long you’d like the plan to run (typically a minimum of three years) and how much income you’d like to take during that period.
-Your annuity provider will then offer a guaranteed maturity amount, which is the amount your fund will be worth at the end of the plan.
+Your annuity provider will then offer a guaranteed maturity amount which is the amount your fund will be worth at the end of the plan.
+This will also allow you to see the final annuity rate offered.

-How much of the fund is returned depends mostly on the amount of income you plan to take over the plan’s term; the more income you take, the lower your maturity value will be.
-In the extreme, it could be as low as zero, so it’s important to think carefully about how much income you’ll need to cover expenditures.
+How much of the fund is returned depends mostly on how much income you plan to take over the plan’s term; the more income you take, the lower your maturity value will be.
+In extreme cases, it could be as low as zero, so it’s important to think carefully about how much income you’ll need to cover expenditures.

 Watch our quick video to see a fixed-term annuity in action.

-When your plan comes to an end (or ‘matures’), your guaranteed maturity amount allows you to reconsider your options.
-At this point, you might decide to get another fixed-term annuity, or you could move into drawdown or opt for a lifetime annuity.
+When your plan ends (or ‘matures’), your guaranteed maturity amount allows you to reconsider your options.
+At this point, you might decide to get another fixed-term annuity, or you could move into a drawdown or opt for a lifetime annuity.

-- Like with lifetime annuities, your income tends to stay the same throughout the duration of the plan.
-Your adviser will discuss this with you and may recommend an escalating annuity if inflation and real-term value is a concern.
+- Like with lifetime annuities, your income tends to stay the same throughout the plan’s duration.
+Your adviser will discuss this with you and may recommend an escalating annuity if inflation and real-term value are concerns.

 How are annuity rates calculated?

-Annuity providers determine how much income they’ll pay you by considering two factors: the size of your purchase fund and the annuity rate.
+Annuity providers determine how much income they’ll pay you by considering the size of your purchase fund and the annuity rate.

 Annuity rates are closely linked to interest rates, so they tend to follow the Bank of England’s base interest rate.
 However, providers will also incorporate several other factors into the rate they offer to you.